Eyozy/mastodon-wrapped/README.md

 - **Persona Classification**: Discover if you're a Broadcaster, Curator, Socialite, or Balancer
 - **Chronotype Analysis**: Find out if you're a Night Owl, Early Bird, or Slacker
 - **Activity Calendar**: Interactive heatmap showing your posting patterns
-- **Popular Hashtags**: Find your most-used tags

-### 🎨 Beautiful Visualizations
-- Interactive charts built with Recharts
-- Activity heatmaps with react-calendar-heatmap
-- Smooth animations with Framer Motion
-- Responsive design for all devices
-- Modern, clean interface

-### 💾 Export & Share
-- **Download as Image**: Save your report as a high-quality PNG (2x scale)
-- **Clean Export**: Buttons hidden in downloaded images
-- **CORS Proxy Support**: Cross-origin images handled automatically
-- **Local Processing**: All data processed locally in your browser

 ### 🔒 Privacy-First
 - **No Login Required**: Simply enter your Mastodon handle